An independent research database No paid placement · No referral fees

 "Can you send the quote broken into scope, materials, labour, waste, and any variation triggers — written, on letterhead, with your licence number?"

 A working roofer says yes within a sentence.
-A cowboy says "I'll text you a price tonight."
+A high-risk operator says "I'll text you a price tonight."
 Treat the text as a red flag, not a quote.

 02